 As you’d hope, the podcast is wildly intellectual and naughty, a bit like a Cannes takeover by the cast of Pose and Audre Lorde.
 We want to feminise film and shift the intellectual hierarchies and the primacy of English-speaking stories, so we’ll be covering international films new and old, Hollywood classics and Netflix binges.
 Join us as founding members through Patreon https://www.patreon.com/whatgoddesseswatch , and you will get more bitesize episodes, plus the option to star as a Godex (as we call gender-inclusive Goddesses) in your own artwork by Sarah-Jane Crowson.

-And if you’re feeling the Autumn-Winter blues, Caiomhe Lavelle’s boldly bonkers DJ Mix of Goth disco delights will brighten up your mood, I promise.
+And if you’re feeling still feeling the Winter blues, Caiomhe Lavelle’s boldly bonkers DJ Mix of Goth disco delights will brighten up your mood, I promise.
 I’ve already played it twice this morning.
-Catch us at the What Goddeses Watch podcast, until the Deliciously Vile Bodies issue buds forth in late January.
+Catch us at the What Goddeses Watch podcast, until the Deliciously Vile Frontiers issue buds forth in July.

 Love at ya,